leaf-web/leaf.js/docs/api.md

 <a name="leaf.List.loadJSON"></a>

 #### List.loadJSON(url, [success], [failure], [merge])
-Load a JSON file into the List.
+Load Models from a JSON file into the List.

 **Kind**: static method of <code>[List](#leaf.List)</code>